 - Automate Weather Triggers: Build in alerts that update routes automatically once thresholds are hit.

-- Audit Performance After Events: Review what worked and what didn’t after each storm to refine future weather routing protocols.
+- Audit Performance After Events: Review what worked and what didn’t after each storm to refine future weather response protocols.

-Weather routing shouldn’t be an afterthought—it should be built into your logistics planning from day one.
-By embedding weather routing capabilities into every level of your operations, your team gains a critical advantage in managing risk and maintaining reliability.
-Incorporating weather routing tools gives you real-time adaptability that keeps your operations on schedule even in extreme conditions.
+Weather planning shouldn’t be an afterthought—it should be built into your logistics strategy from day one.
+By embedding weather-adaptive systems into every level of your operations, your team gains a critical advantage in managing risk and maintaining reliability.
+Incorporating weather management tools gives you real-time adaptability that keeps your operations on schedule even in extreme conditions.

 Stay Ahead of the Storm with Smarter Logistics